It takes just a moment’s carelessness to turn an expensive smartphone into a worthless slab of plastic and glass.

-Step 2: …or switch off right away
+Step 2: …Or switch off right away

 If your smartphone has a sealed design, as many now do, you’ll have no option but to switch it off in the usual way.
-With an iPhone, for example, this means holding down the top button for a couple of seconds and then sliding the arrow across to the right.

-The process is similar with most other smartphones, including Android, BlackBerry and Windows Phone models – just hold down the power button for a short while and follow the prompts.
+It's simple to do.
+Just hold down the power button for a short while and follow the prompts.

 Step 3: Dry it off, clean it up

 With the battery removed or the power off, thoroughly dry off your handset using an absorbent cloth or a good wodge of paper towels.

 Do take care to get in to all the nooks and crannies.
 If the spill was a liquid other than water – such as a sticky soft drink – then use a lightly-dampened cloth or paper towels to clean it up, again paying close attention to crevices and button mechanisms.
 Don’t be afraid to give your phone a gentle shake to encourage liquid to find a way out.

 Step 4: Submerge your phone in a bowl of rice

 No, we’re not joking – place your smartphone in a bowl and cover it completely with dry rice.
 Rice is a natural desiccant and it will help to absorb any remaining water.